Responding to Data Subject Rights (DSR) requests for Power Apps customer data

 Power Apps offers the following experiences to find personal data for a specific user:

-- Website access: Power Apps site, Power Apps Admin center, and Office 365 Service Trust Portal
+- Website access: Power Apps site and Microsoft 365 Service Trust Portal

 - PowerShell access: Power Apps cmdlets (for app creators and administrators) and On-premises gateway cmdlets